Registered childminders are given a maximum number of children that they can care for at any one time.

 In England the number of children a childminder may care for and the indoor space requirements are set out in the Statutory Framework for the Early Years Foundation Stage, Safeguarding and Welfare requirements.

 A childminder may care for a maximum of six children under the age of 8.
-Of these six children, a maximum of three may be young children (a child is a young child until 1st September following their 5th birthday).
+Of these six children, a maximum of three may be young children and there should only be one child under the age of one (a child is a young child until 1st September following their 5th birthday).

 In all cases, when deciding to care for additional children in the early years age group childminders should consider: